IshantTomar/bmi-calculator/README.md

-A simple program to calculate Body Mass Index.
+A simple program to calculate Body Mass Index. (not finsihed yet.)